DCC-Lab/myTk/README.md

 `Entry`: An entry box for single line text

 `TableView`: A Table of items.
 You provide headers and items in list.
+You can sort columns by clicking on the header.
+Headers can also be used to resize the columns.
 If a cell is a URL, it is clickable.
 Currently, the table is not editable.

 `Figure`: A matplotlib figure.
 You can let Figure create the actual matplotlib.figure or provide your own.